KenshiroSugiyama/hokudainote/README.md

 **Overview**
 This app is a **knowledge sharing platform** for university students.
 You can trade knowledge gained in class in the form of notes.
+This app connects students who are doing club activities with students who are focusing on studying.<br>
+Students who are studying hard can sell their own notebooks, and students who are working hard can buy notebooks and save time studying.
 <br>
 ## Description
 This app was written in Ruby.<br>I chose Ruby on Rails as framework.<br>